 Lemon juice can add brightness to any dish, from a salad to a lemon cake.
 It can add depth to cocktails.
 And when you’re finished prepping food with it, you can use lemon juice as an eco-friendly home cleaner.
 Find a new-to-you way to use lemon juice for Lemon Juice Day.

 30 of 31

-If you didn’t indulge in enough toasted marshmallows on National S’mores Day earlier this month, now’s your chance to catch up!
-Whip up a batch of marshmallow-y fudge, add toasted marshmallows to a peanut butter sandwich for a totally nostalgic (albeit, unhealthy) lunch, or just eat your toasted marshmallows straight off the stick.
-We bet by the end of this month you’ll be all ‘mallowed out, though.
+If you didn’t indulge in enough toasted marshmallows on National S’mores Day earlier this month, now is your chance to catch up.
+Whip up a batch of marshmallow fudge, add toasted marshmallows to a peanut butter sandwich, or just eat your toasted marshmallows straight off the stick.

 31 of 31

-Al fresco dining season is almost over, so you must take advantage of every nice evening and eat outside for the rest of the summer—but especially today.
-String up the twinkly lights, gather your shatterproof wine glasses, and hit the patio with your freshly prepped filet mignon, grilled veggies, and hot, buttered corn.
+Al fresco dining season is almost over, so take advantage of every nice day to eat outside.
+Hopefully your weather cooperates for Eat Outside Day today.
+String up twinkly lights, gather your shatterproof dishes and glasses, and hit the patio.